 Humans have many of methods of communicating with one another.
 Speaking, listening, writing, making art, creating music and dancing are all small ways that we learn to relate and form bonds with one another.
 The intricacy of life has always fascinated me.
 How do we change and grow over time to occupy the space that we are in at any given moment?

 I began this journey into exploring sociology through art when I was unmarried in college.
 Since then, I have married and have three children.
 Observing the people closest to me, interacting with them daily, and having a profound impact on other people's lives as seen through this lens of intricate social scaffolding has propelled my imagery to a deeper exploration of meta-cognition.
-While my art has focused mostly on figurative work, my new work is taking on a deeper visceral nature.
-Exploring deep feelings and desires, emotions and choice through action, texture, color and paint layering present an unnamed nature can be visualized but not verbalized.
+While my art has focused mostly on figurative work, my new work is taking on a deeper visceral nature, examining the guttural self; Exploring deep feelings and desires, emotions and choice through action, texture, color and paint layering present an unnamed nature can be visualized but not verbalized.